-Discussion: There are an abundance of scenic resources in Inyo County.
+Discussion: There is an abundance of scenic resources in Inyo County.
 Those RTP projects proposed on mountain roads are for safety and/or system preservation and will not result in significant visual changes to existing facilities.
 Less than significant impacts are identified at the plan level as all aesthetic resource impacts will be identified and mitigated on a project-specific basis.

 II.
 AGRICULTURE AND FORESTRY RESOURCES In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
 In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
-Would the project: Potentially Significant Less than Significant with Mitigation Less than No impact Protocols adopted by the California Air Potentially Significant Significant Less than Significant No Impact Protocols adopted by the California Air Resources Board.
-Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Significant Significant with Mitigation d) Result in the loss of forest land or conversion of forest land to non-forest use? $\boxtimes$ e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? oxtimes
+Would the project: Potentially Similicant Less than Significant with Less than No Impact measurement methodology provided in Forest Protocols adopted by the California Air Potentially Significant Significant Less than Significant No Impact measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
+Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Significant Significant with Mitigation d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? oxtimes

-Discussion: There is no farmland in Inyo County that is currently part of a Williamson Act contract.
+Discussion: No farmland in Inyo County is currently part of a Williamson Act contract.
 The Inyo County General Plan Land Use Element includes an "Agriculture" designation and irrigated agriculture is an important part of the rural nature of the County.
 The RTP in general emphasizes system preservation and safety concerns.
 This is a less than significant impact.

-Whest ma dis de AIR QUALITY nere available, the significance criteria cablished by the applicable air quality inagement district or air pollution control trict may be relied upon to make the following terminations.
-Potentially Significant Less than Significant with Mitigation Less than Significant No Impact a) Conflict with or obstruct implementation of the applicable air quality plan?
-X b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? × c) Expose sensitive receptors to substantial pollutant concentrations? $\boxtimes$ d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?
-X
+Whest ma AIR QUALITY nere available, the significance criteria rablished by the applicable air quality inagement district or air pollution control trict may be relied upon to make the following terminations.
+Potentially Less than Significant with Less than Wo ould the project: Significant Mitigation Significant No Impact a) Conflict with or obstruct implementation of the applicable air quality plan?
+X b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? × c) Expose sensitive receptors to substantial pollutant concentrations?
+X d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? ×